Tingling In The Arm

 Many things can cause numbness and tingle in your arm, such as falling asleep on your arm or placing your arm in a prolonged position.
 In worst-case scenarios, the tingling in the arm could be a disease such as multiple sclerosis, diabetes, carpal tunnel, or even a condition that could be happening from the neck.

-Tingling in the Arm- Causes
+Causes of Tingling in the Arm

-Most people usually can figure out what happened when this condition begins.
+Most people can usually figure out what happened when this condition begins.
 Most people contribute the tingling in the arm to sitting or placing their arm in a funny or even prolonged position that usually goes away after repositioning the arm.

 In other cases that cause tingling in the arm can be from deficiencies/conditions in the body that usually occur in acute and chronic conditions.
 Acute conditions such as an insect bite to abnormal levels of vitamin B-12, potassium, calcium, or sodium in the body.